The Revelation – Interpretative Strategies

 C. Poetic:

 In the poetic approach, we see Revelation as using mythical or poetic language to express a greater truth about God.
 This is also called the allegorical or idealist hermeneutic.
-Augustine writing in the 4th century will employ this approach.
+St. Augustine (who wrote in the 4th century) employs this approach.
 Whereas the Predictive and Preterist attempt to decode Revelation to reach John’s underlying intent, in this method we should allow the language to simply speak for itself.
 Like the rabbis interpreting Genesis 1, we should be able to take a passage from Revelation and simply let the Spirit and our imagination guide our discussions.
 In other words, the deeper truth of Revelation goes beyond John’s historical context or his understanding of future events.

 D. Political: